esling/esling.github.io/_pages/atiam-ml-4-clustering.md

 </div>{: .notice--blank}

-## 4.3 Descriptors and grouping
+## 4.3 Audio descriptors clustering

 <div markdown = "1">

-We will now try to rely on the clustering functions that we just devised to perform an unsupervised grouping of a dataset of audio files.
-We already provided the code to perform this task, however the tuning is still to be made.
+We will now use the kMeans clustering functions that we just devised to perform an unsupervised grouping of a dataset of audio files.
+We already provided the code to perform this task, however this provides an opportunity to evaluate the effect of different clustering parameters on the quality of the grouping.

 </div>{: .notice--blank}

 **Exercise**